uport-project/uport-connect/tutorial/tutorial.md

 The uPort library contains a web3 provider.
 This is the mechanism that interprets calls to web3 functions and this is what will trigger the QR codes for connecting your uPort and signing transactions.

-Now add the `uportConnect()` function that will populate the users uPort address in the UI:
+Now add the `uportConnect()` function that will populate the user's uPort address in the UI:

 ```
 const uportConnect = function () {